 Dr. Azkarai obtained her PhD in 2013 within the program 'Language Acquisition in Multilingual Settings' from the UPV/EHU under the direction of Prof. García Mayo, and was awarded the Outstanding Thesis Award for the Academic Year 2012/2013.
-She obtained a three-year post-doctoral fellowship from the Basque Government in 2014 and worked as a visiting post-doctoral researcher at Curtin University (Perth, Australia) with Prof. Rhonda Oliver.
-Her research interests include collaborative work and task-based interaction in ESL and EFL settings and in children and adults.
-Moreover, her research focuses on different factors such as age, gender and setting, that might affect the opportunities that language learners have to develop their target language.
-At the moment Dr. Azkarai teaches in the Department of English and German Studies at the UPV/EHU.
+She has worked as a post-doctoral researcher with Prof. Rhonda Oliver at Curtin University (Perth, Australia) for three years (2014-2016).
+After that she has worked as a teacher in the German Department at the UPV/EHU, also in the Faculty of Humanities at Mondragon University (HUHEZI), and the Faculty of Education at the UPV/EHU.

 Applied Linguistics, Second/Foreign Language Acquisition, Interaction, Task-based Language Learning

 Agurtzane Azkarai, Ainara Imaz Agirre.
 Gender and Age in Child Interaction in an EFL CLIL Context: An Exploratory Study.
 Learning languages in primary school: Research insights Ed.: María del Pilar García Mayo.
 Pub.: Multilingual Matters.
 Pags:-.
 (2017)

 María del Pilar García Mayo, Agurtzane Azkarai.
 EFL task-based interaction: Does task modality impact on language-related episodes?.
 Peer Interaction and Second Language Learning: Research Agenda and Pedagogical Implications Ed.: M. Sato & S. Ballinger.
 Pub.: John Benjamins.
 Pags:241-266.
 (2016) Abstract